formkit/docs-content/guides/create-a-tailwind-theme.md

 ### Working with variables

-Variables are a powerful way to share values across your theme and to optionally allow theme users to customize your theme to their liking.
+Variables are a powerful way to re-use values across your theme and to allow theme users to customize your theme to their liking.
 Variables are used in your inputs' class lists via the following syntax:

 ```js
 // global.ts